hapax/hapax.github.io/assets/teaching.md

 earth from the shadow of a stick, as [Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_the_Earth's_circumference) did in 100 BC?
+Algebra?
+Try the unsolvability of the quintic, compass and straightedge constructions, and applications to dimensional analysis.
+Logarithms?
+What about the density of prime numbers, power laws, or utilisation for Fermi estimates?

 I could go on, but I think the conclusion is clear.
 Pick a topic, any topic.